Home

 This question was slipped in to alert you and perk your appetite to travel through out this baseballfarming website to learn more and more about this game of baseball as well as its history.

-My fortunate happen stance by growing up in the rural part of the greater Birmingham, Alabama metropolitan area, was a real blast and grand experience during my early baseball playing days.
+My fortunate happen stance of growing up in the rural part of the greater Birmingham, Alabama metropolitan area, was a real blast and grand experience during my early baseball playing days.

 Playing ball and being on a baseball team as a baseball player wearing a team baseball uniform was a joy beyond description!